-ArcGIS Workflow Manager Administrator provides tools to help you create a Workflow Manager service.
+Workflow Manager Administrator provides tools to help you create a Workflow Manager (Classic) service.

-These tools require access to an ArcGIS Server machine that ArcGIS Workflow Manager for Server has been installed on to support the Workflow Manager service.
+These tools require access to an ArcGIS Server machine that ArcGIS Workflow Manager (Classic) Server has been installed on to support the Workflow Manager (Classic) service.

-The Workflow Manager service is synonymous to a map service; the map document contains the information you want to serve over the web just as the Workflow Manager service will contain the Workflow Manager repository you want to serve over the web.
+The Workflow Manager (Classic) service is synonymous to a map service; the map document contains the information you want to serve over the web just as the Workflow Manager (Classic) service will contain the Workflow Manager (Classic) repository you want to serve over the web.

-To publish a Workflow Manager service, complete the following steps:
+To publish a Workflow Manager (Classic) service, complete the following steps:

-- Start Workflow Manager Administrator and select your workflow manager database.
+- Start Workflow Manager Administrator and select your Workflow Manager (Classic) database.